-There are some important differences between an ordinary muscle cramp and menstrual cramps – even though they are essentially the same thing: a muscle contracting suddenly and painfully against your will.
+There are some important differences between an ordinary muscle cramp and menstrual cramps – even though they are physically the same thing: a muscle contracting suddenly and painfully against your will.
 However, menstrual cramps put regular cramps to shame in several ways.
 Duration, for one thing: sure, a muscle cramp can last for up to 15 minutes, but as anyone who’s experienced a seemingly continuous day-long menstrual cramp can attest, that’s nothing.
 And for another: menstrual cramps are in your uterus, which can make it feel as if the pain is radiating from the very core of your being.
 Besides that, it’s more or less socially acceptable to suddenly fall down in the middle of a crowded hallway because of a wrenching pain in your calf; on the other hand, a woman who doubles over midstride, clutching at her abdomen and groaning in pain, just tends to make everyone feel awkward.
 And it’s certainly not fun for the woman.

 So we suffer discreetly.
 And there are a lot of us who suffer.
 Experts estimate that more than half of all women regularly experience some degree of period cramping (known medically as dysmenorrhea), with up to roughly 15% of those women reporting menstrual cramps severe enough to disrupt their normal activities.
 While some women have secondary dysmenorrhea, in which they develop cramps in adulthood as a symptom of a medical condition such as endometriosis, most start getting them six months to a year after their first menstrual period.
 This is called primary dysmenorrhea, and it’s an unfortunate but natural side effect of the uterine muscle contractions that help push menstrual fluid out of the body.
 The good news is that many women (myself included) find that period cramps begin to subside as they get older.
 It’s also common for women to have no menstrual cramps at all after giving birth.
 I know that may not be terribly comforting if you’re young and not on the verge of motherhood, so what follows are some ways to ease menstrual cramps in the meantime.

 Symptoms of Menstrual Cramps